Aksel Berget Skjølsvik

-Aksel Berget Skjølsvik (born 15 May 1987 in Åndalsnes) is a Norwegian former footballer who played as a midfielder or striker.
+Aksel Berget Skjølsvik (born 15 May 1987) is a Norwegian former footballer who played as a midfielder or striker.

 Skjølsvik started his football career with Åndalsnes IF.
 When he was 16 years old, he went to Rosenborg BK.
 Originally a second striker, Skjølsvik learned to play as an attacking midfielder as well in 2006.
 Skjølsvik is currently under contract with Sandnes Ulf from 2011 and is the team captain.
-On December 9 he signed a two-year deal with Sandnes Ulf.
+On 9 December he signed a two-year deal with Sandnes Ulf.
 After the 2016 season Skjølsvik decided to retire from football to focus on his family.

 Nonetheless he featured briefly for fourth-tier Brattvåg IL before joining fifth-tier Åndalsnes ahead of the 2018 season.

 He represented his country at youth level.